JadynC/InnoShop/README.md

 ### Tools and Libraries:

-Free to use design libraries like Bootstrap or Ant Design and any other tools you find necessary.
+Free to use design libraries like Bootstrap or Ant Design and any other tools found necessary.

 ## General Plan